Detect a negative cycle in a Graph | (Bellman Ford)

 Input : 4 4 0 1 1 1 2 -1 2 3 -1 3 0 -1 Output : Yes The graph contains a negative cycle.

-Below is algorithm find if there is a negative weight cycle reachable from given source.
+Below is an algorithm to find if there is a negative weight cycle reachable from the given source.

-3) This step reports if there is a negative weight cycle in graph.
-Do following for each edge u-v
+3) This step reports if there is a negative weight cycle in the graph.
+Do the following for each edge u-v

-The idea of step 3 is, step 2 guarantees shortest distances if graph doesn’t contain negative weight cycle.
+The idea of step 3 is, step 2 guarantees the shortest distances if the graph doesn’t contain a negative weight cycle.
 If we iterate through all edges one more time and get a shorter path for any vertex, then there is a negative weight cycle.

 How does it work?

-How to handle disconnected graph (If cycle is not reachable from source)?
+How to handle a disconnected graph (If the cycle is not reachable from the source)?

 The above algorithm and program might not work if the given graph is disconnected.
 It works when all vertices are reachable from source vertex 0.

-To handle disconnected graph, we can repeat the process for vertices for which distance is infinite.
+To handle disconnected graphs, we can repeat the process for vertices for which distance is infinite.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.